comed-ian/CTF-Writeups/RITSEC-2021/README.md

 ~~~

 ##### __init__
-As mentioned above, an object created of type `'d'` is instantiated using the `__init__` method.
+As mentioned above, a class of type`d` is instantiated using the `__init__` method.
 This method is relatively simple, and contains the info necessary for solving the challenge.
-The method only takes two parameters, `self` and `password`, and the `password` input is first encoded into bytes, assuming a string input.
+The method only takes two parameters, `self` and `password`.
+The `password` input is first encoded into bytes, assuming a string input.
 Next, a 77 byte list is created using a number of defined constants and stored in the member variable `self.decrypt`.
 It is also noted that the `__eq__` method uses this `self.decrypt` variable for equivalence checking against an input string.
 Furthermore, the loaded bytes appear to be ASCII letter values.
 Therefore it is logical to assume that this string either is our key or contains our key.

 ~~~asm
 # Varnames: